 Disclaimer: The Blog on ‘REITs India’ is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Real Estate is one of favorite asset classes for Indians to park their saving.
 To give a context, the average Indian household has more than 80% of its wealth in Real Estate and other physical assets.

 However, Investments in Real Estate has always been criticized due to below few reasons :

 - Real Estate has been an outlet for people with unaccounted cash

 - Lack of diversification – As the ticket size involved to buy a property is very high

 - Lack of divisibility – Cannot book partial profits